spatie/typescript-transformer/README.md

 }
 ```

-First you check if the class can be collected by this collector in `shouldCollect` when you can collect the class, `getClassOccurence` should return a correct `ClassOccurence`.
-A `ClassOccurence` exists of a transformer for the class and a name the typescript type will have.
+First, you check if the class can be collected by this collector in `shouldCollect` when you can collect the class, `getClassOccurence` should return a correct `ClassOccurence`.
+A `ClassOccurence` exists of a transformer for the class, and a name the typescript type will have.

 In the end you have to add the collector to your configuration: